MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Arguments:
 * None

+Returns:
+Result (array) - Returns an array containing one element for each image currently stored on Misty.
+Each element contains the following:
+* Height (integer) - the height of the image file
+* Location (string) - full location path of the file on the robot's file structure
+* Name (string) - the name of the image file
+* Width (integer) - the width of the image file

 ##### RevertDisplay
 Changes the display to the previous image or eye state.

 Arguments:
 * None

+Returns:
+* Success (boolean) - Returns true if there are no errors related to this call.
+Otherwise, false.

 ##### SaveImageAssetToRobot